pyTooling/pyTooling/doc/index.rst

 pyTooling Documentation
 #######################

-**pyTooling** is a powerful collection of arbitrary useful abstract data models, missing classes, decorators, a new performance boosting meta-class and enhanced exceptions.
+**pyTooling** is a powerful collection of arbitrary useful abstract data models, lacking classes, decorators, a new performance boosting meta-class and enhanced exceptions.
 It also provides lots of helper functions e.g. to ease the handling of package descriptions or to unify multiple existing APIs into a single API.